itely bought too much fabric)

 my quick pickles are just cucumbers, a salt and sugar brine and then whatever seasonings call to me. my brother still talks about my italian herb pickles from 5 years ago. my last jar has homegrown dill and fresh fennel seed. garlic and chili flakes are also great additions. other veggies i've pickled include red onion and jalapenos.

-my marinated veggies are more varied. during the summer i marinated fresh slide tomatoes in balsamic vinegar with basil and mozzarella pearls to make a caprese-esque salad that i can either put between two slices of toasted bread or just eat straight from the container. don't both making this in the winter it is just sad without the fresh tomatoes. this winter i am going to try out these roasted tomatoes and see how they compare.
+my marinated veggies are more varied. during the summer i marinated fresh slide tomatoes in balsamic vinegar with basil and mozzarella pearls to make a caprese-esque salad that i can either put between two slices of toasted bread or just eat straight from the container.

 another staple is some kind of asian cucumber salad. i've used matty mattheson's, i've used justine_cooks, i've even used that one guy on tiktoks. at this point i use whatever i have on hand. soy sauce, mirin, sesame oil, chili crisp, and MSG (duh) are pretty common. i also like to add kewpie mayo, some lime juice, and if i want some protein i'll mix it with packaged tuna right before serving.